turingschool/front-end-curriculum/lessons/independent-study/exercism-setup.md

 - Afterwards, notice on the right side you'll need to download the hello world exercism.
 Copy and paste it into your terminal.
   * The command to download is: ```exercism download --exercise=hello-world --track=javascript```
   * From your root directory, type in ```cd Exercism/javascript/hello-world/```
-- You'll notice a README and two javascript files.
+- You'll notice a README and two JavaScript files.
   * The hello-world.spec.js is where the test lies.
   * The hello-world.js is where you will solve the problem.
 - To run the test, we'll need to install a package globally first.